- Pregnancy in Your 40s

 Tips: Try an ovulation kit to predict the exact day of your ovulation.
 The body temperature tends to be higher during ovulation.
 Check cervical secretion as this also indicates the embryo condition.
 Have intercourse every alternate day.
 It is also said that undertaking positions to ensure deeper penetration also helps in faster pregnancy.

-What Are Chances of Getting Pregnant With Fertility Treatment?
+What Are the Chances of Getting Pregnant With Fertility Treatment?

 Today, there is a lot of help available to women over 40 to get pregnant, so there is an increased chance of getting pregnant with fertility treatments as compared to earlier days